Androz2091/k8s-infrastructure/README.md

 ### Expand a Longhorn volume

-Use port forwarding to access the Longhorn UI. ⚠️ Delete all pods using the volume.
+Use port forwarding to access the Longhorn UI. ⚠️ First, sync the new PVC with Argo before expanding on Longhorn UI (or you will get a sync failed - `Forbidden: field can not be less than previous value`).
+Then delete all deployments using the volume.
+Then expand it via Longhorn UI.
-Then expand it.

 ### Seal a secret